erevis/DiscordThemeBot/README.md

 *Made with javascript, node.js, discord.js, and a MySQL database for storing youtube links.*

-* Please read the v2.0 release information to find specific descriptions of recent improvements and modifications to the bot.

 - Features commands to set theme music by youtube link and time stamps.
 - Ability to enable/disable the bot for specific users.
 - Bot automatically joins voice channel on user entry and plays theme music, leaving after the specified song time frame.